db0/fedi-safety/README.md

 # lemmy-safety
-This is a tool for Lemmy Administrators to easily check and clean all images in the pict-rs object storage for illegal or unethical content
+This is a tool for Lemmy Administrators to easily check and clean all images in the pict-rs storage for illegal or unethical content

 Note, this script **does not save any images locally** and it **does not send images to any extenal services**.
 All images are stored in RAM only, checked and then forgotten.